brodieaustin/the-rift/the-rift.markdown

 "Everyone, I need you to cross the street," she shouted again.

 The woman tipped her stroller down off the sidewalk and passed through the gap that Lonnie had managed to make with the help of the drivers.
-The girl, Natalie, began gently nudging people along too.
+The girl, Lisa, began gently nudging people along too.
 Fortunately, once a few people started to move, the rest followed.
 They started circling the block, clearing the area.

-It wasn't long afterwards that the fire department arrived, two trucks and the captain's car.
-The other squad car appeared as well.
+It wasn't long afterwards that the fire department arrived.
+Three trucks in all.
+The other police squad cars appeared as well.
+Eveyone seemed to apepared at once.
 The men in uniforms jumped and dashed out of their vehicles.
 Then, one by one, they all came to a dead stop.
 Head after head tilted up, staring at the airship above them.
 Huddling happened next.
 Consultations.
 Gestures.

 The fire chief broke through the crowd on the other side of the street--he had walked from the station.
 The firefighters parted, letting him into the center of their group.